r3zafa/angular-v18-boilerplate/README.md

 ## USING DEVCONTAINER
-currently does not work properly needs some work!
+currently does not work. needs some work!